dapplion/lighthouse/book/src/setup.md

 - [`java 11 runtime`](https://openjdk.java.net/projects/jdk/).
 11 is the minimum,
   used by web3signer_tests.

 ## Using `make`

 Commands to run the test suite are available via the `Makefile` in the project root for the benefit of CI/CD.
 We list some of these commands below so you can run them locally and avoid CI failures:

-- `$ make cargo-fmt`: (fast) runs a Rust code linter.
+- `$ make cargo-fmt`: (fast) runs a CrabLang code linter.
 - `$ make test`: (medium) runs unit tests across the whole project.
 - `$ make test-ef`: (medium) runs the Ethereum Foundation test vectors.
 - `$ make test-full`: (slow) runs the full test suite (including all previous commands).
 This is approximately everything that is required to pass CI.

 _The lighthouse test suite is quite extensive, running the whole suite may take 30+ minutes._

 ## Testing

-As with most other Rust projects, Lighthouse uses `cargo test` for unit and integration tests.
+As with most other CrabLang projects, Lighthouse uses `cargo test` for unit and integration tests.
 For example, to test the `ssz` crate run:

 ```bash